kyamagu/mexopencv/README.markdown

 Windows
 -------

-Make sure you have OpenCV installed in the system and correctly set up PATH system variable.
+Make sure you have OpenCV installed in the system and correctly set up `Path` system variable.
 (See http://opencv.willowgarage.com/wiki/ ) Then, in the matlab shell, type